Prasansha-jangir/-CodeGuard-Fortifying-E-Authentication-with-QR-and-OTP-/README.md

-# E-Authentication-using-QR-code-and-OTP
+#"CodeGuard: Fortifying E-Authentication with QR and OTP"
+Welcome to the  "CodeGuard: Fortifying E-Authentication with QR and OTP" project!
+This project focuses on providing a secure authentication mechanism using both QR code scanning and One-Time Password (OTP) verification.
+Below are the instructions to run the project:

+Steps to Run the Project
+Prerequisites: Ensure you have the following software installed on your system:

+MySQL
+PHP
+Any code editor (e.g., Brackets)
+Setup:

-Run the project by following steps:
+Clone or download the project repository.
-First of all you need to have software in your system to run it. (mySQL, php, any editor (like brackets), etc) .
-Then put all those files in a folder and run Simple registration.html file.
+Place all the files in a folder on your system.
-This is how you can run the project.
+Run the Project:

+Open the Simple_registration.html file in your web browser.
+Usage:

-This project is all about the authentication of the user if he/she has already registered their data in the database.
+Once the project is running, users can register their data in the database.
-Basically, one with the authentic credentials can log in to its user profile other wise they are discarded.
-Moreover, its a two way authentication system in which user have to enter OTP and also have to scan the QR code.
+To authenticate, users need to provide their registered credentials and complete a two-way authentication process:
+Enter the OTP received.
+Scan the provided QR code.
+Enjoy:

+Explore the functionality of the QR-OTP Authentication System!
+Project Overview
+This project focuses on enhancing user authentication by combining two-factor authentication methods: OTP verification and QR code scanning.
+Users with valid credentials can securely log in to their profiles, while unauthorized attempts are discarded.